neelriyer/auction_dapp_chainlink_v2/README.md

-# Auction Dapp with Chainlink
+# Auction Dapp with Chainlink (Kovan testnet only)

 Auction Dapp with the Chainlink AggregatorV3Interface for a ETH/USD price feed.

+Please ensure you have metamask installed and are connected to the 'Kovan' testnet.

 Work in progress - let me know how I can improve this.